The breakers resort is Dennis Port MA. I have only been to Massachusetts once before and that is something I was excited to change.

 Once I had my rental car it was less than a 20-minute drive to the resort.
 That includes about 3 minutes of feeling lost (sometimes I still resist using GPS).

-The resort sits on Nantucket Sound which is a great-looking beach by anyone standards.
+The resort sits on Nantucket Sound which is a great-looking beach by anyone’s standards.
 Northern beaches do not look like Myrtle Beach, the Outer Banks, or even Florida Beaches.
-They seem a bit like a nature after thinking.
-Maybe it is because many of the little things that make up sand for our beaches exist in warmer waters in more abundance?
+They seem a bit like nature after thinking.
+Maybe it is because many of the little things that make up sand for our beaches exist in warmer waters in more abundance.